 Stop-loss | 3 | Indels or nucleotide substitution results in the loss of stop codons (TAG, TAA, TGA). |

-Stop-gain | 4 | Indels or nucleotide substitution result in the new stop codons (TAG, TAA, TGA), which may truncate the protein. |
+Stop-gain | 4 | Indels or nucleotide substitutions result in the new stop codons (TAG, TAA, TGA), which may truncate the protein. |

-Splicing | 5 | Variant is within 3-bp of a splicing junction (use --splicing-distance x to change this; the unit of x is base-pair). |
+Splicing | 5 | Variant is within 3-bp of a splicing junction (use --splicing-distance x to change this; the unit of x is base-pairs). |

 Missense | 6 | Nucleotide substitution results in a codon coding for a different amino acid. |